USNavalResearchLaboratory/SeaRay/docs/run-desktop.rst

 	#.
 For definiteness, let us use :samp:`{raysroot}/examples/parabola.py`
 	#.
 Open a terminal window and navigate to :samp:`{raysroot}`
 	#. :samp:`python rays.py list`
 	#.
 The above command lists the hardware acceleration platforms and devices available on your system.
-Most often you need not worry about the platform since there will typically be only one.
-If there is more than one device, choose the one you would like to use, and pick out some unique part of its name, such as :samp:`{xeon}`.
+A device may be available only within a given platform.
+If there is more than one platform, choose the one you would like to use, and pick out some unique part of its name, such as :samp:`{cuda}`.
 Case does not matter.
+Similarly, if there is more than one device, choose some unique part of its name, such as :samp:`{titan}`
-	#. :samp:`python rays.py run file=examples/parabola.py device={xeon}`
+	#. :samp:`python rays.py run file=examples/parabola.py platform={cuda} device={titan}`
 	#.
 This copies the :samp:`parabola.py` example file to the :samp:`{raysroot}` directory as :samp:`inputs.py` and runs the calculation.
 If you do not specify a file, SeaRay will use whatever :samp:`inputs.py` is in :samp:`{raysroot}`.
 It is best practice to never directly edit :samp:`inputs.py`.
 	#.
 When the run is finished, you should have several output files in :samp:`{raysroot}/out`.
 The output files are simply pickled numpy arrays.
 	#.
 Let us plot the results using the SeaRay plotter.
 The plotter is not interactive, but allows for a fairly high degree of control using command line options.
 You can get a help screen by executing :samp:`python ray_plotter.py` with no arguments.